Structural Origins of Cubic Complexity in Pebble Motion: Decomposing a Tree into Smaller Subtrees

 \section{Decomposing a Tree into Smaller Subtrees}

 To prove the main theorem, we need to decompose an instance puzzle into smaller sub-puzzles that satisfy the conditions of the base cases in the previous section.
-In this section, we will provide tools for this purpose.
+In this section we develop several structural tools for this purpose.

-It is well-known that any tree $T$ has a vertex $v$ (which is called a {\it centroid vertex} of $T$) such that the order of each connected component of $T-v$ does not exceed $(|V(T)|-1)/2$, or else it has an edge $e$ (which is called a {\it centroid edge} of $T$) such that the order of each of the two connected components of $T-e$ is exactly $|V(T)|/2$.